top of page

 Days 4 & 5: I pass the first big test!

 If you have read earlier posts, you know that I was worried (really worried) about days 4 and 5 (May 24-25, 2022).
 These were two big riding days.
-Even Bruce was worried (if Dave was worried he did not say).
+Even Bruce was concerned (if Dave was worried, he did not say).
 And you also know I am not in the same riding condition or as strong a rider as Bruce or Dave.

 That said, I passed the test!
 All three of us passed these two tests.
-Day 4 was the bigger worry and proved to be the bigger challenge.
-We climbed into the Sierras, lots of elevation gain.
+Day 4 was the bigger worry and proved to be the greater challenge.
+We climbed into the Sierra Nevada Mountains with lots of elevation gain.
 Day 5 was a long ride, especially early in the trip and on the heels of day 4’s climb.
 More details and pictures follow.

 Riding